4www/r4bsky/README.md

   - oEmbed/Discogs helpers: `src/libs/oembed.js`, `src/libs/discogs.js`

 OAuth setup (prod vs dev)
-- Dev (loopback): handled automatically using loopback client id.
+- Dev (HTTP loopback): handled automatically using loopback client id.
+Note: Bluesky OAuth requires HTTPS, so HTTP localhost may not work for actual login.
+- Dev (HTTPS with Tailscale Funnel): Expose your local dev server publicly via Tailscale funnel:
+  1. Start your dev server: `npm run dev`
+  2. Run `tailscale funnel --bg 443:https+insecure://localhost:5174` (adjust port if needed)
+  3. Update `public/client-metadata.json` with your Tailscale domain (e.g., `https://yourname.tailnet.ts.net`)
+  4. Access your app via the Tailscale funnel URL and OAuth will work
 - Prod (HTTPS): expose `public/client-metadata.json` at a stable URL.
   - If deploying on GitHub Pages under `/r4bsky`, include both with and without trailing slash in `redirect_uris`.
   - The app passes a canonical `redirect_uri` (with trailing slash) for both authorization and callback handling to avoid mismatches.
-  - Some servers don’t support `authorization_details` yet; the app falls back to default atproto scope.
+  - Some servers don't support `authorization_details` yet; the app falls back to default atproto scope.
  - Optional (force HTTPS client metadata in dev): set `VITE_CLIENT_ID` in your env to the full URL of a hosted `client-metadata.json` to request fine-grained scopes even when running locally.

 Custom record (com.radio4000.track)